Eriyanto

-Eriyanto (born 12 March 1996, in Sukabumi) is an Indonesian professional footballer who plays as a full-back for Persib Bandung.
+Eriyanto (born 12 March 1996) is an Indonesian professional footballer who plays as a full-back.

 Club career

 Early career

 He is a young Indonesian footballer who joined in The All Star Team Milan Junior Camp who coached by Yeyen Tumena.
 They made history by winning the Milan Junior Camp Day Tournament, in San Siro, Milan, Italy.
 On October 17, 2010.
 Eriyanto was selected as the best captain.

 PSIR Rembang

 PSIR Rembang is his first professional club, where he played as a right back.

 Madura United

 In January 2017, Eriyanto signed a contract with Madura United to commence ahead of the 2017 Liga 1.
 He made his league debut on 16 April 2017 in a match against Bali United at the Gelora Ratu Pamelingan Stadium, Pamekasan.

 PSPS Riau

 In 2018 Eriyanto signed with PSPS Riau for the 2018 Liga 2.
 He made 29 league appearances for PSPS, before being released on a free transfer during the mid-season transfer window.